dmrazzy/documentation/docs/readme/principles/privacy-and-security/privacy.md

     - Multilingual support in registration and authentication modules.
     - Simple, clear UI/UX design in client applications.
     - Offline capabilities for areas with low connectivity.
     - Assisted user journeys for vulnerable individuals.
+    - Incorporation of GenderMag principles to evaluate and improve usability across diverse cognitive styles and gender-inclusive perspectives

 - Inclusion
   - **What it is**  -Inclusion ensures that the identity system accommodates all segments of society, including marginalized groups, persons with disabilities, and those in remote areas.